AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 The team conducted experiments with four different iterations of the experimental design.
 The three initial iterations were modified and improved upon before arriving at the current version.

-The current experimental setup, shown in Figure 2 and Figure 3, included: three pumps to introduce water, clay, and coagulant to the system; a flow accumulator; an influent turbidimeter;  a modified coiled flocculator; and an air pump for cleaning the system between each experimental trial.
+The current experimental setup, shown in Figure 2 and Figure 3, included the following: three pumps to introduce water, clay, and coagulant to the system; a flow accumulator; an influent turbidimeter;  a modified coiled flocculator; and an air pump for cleaning the system between each experimental trial.
 See the manual for more information on the setup.

 <div style = "text-align:center">
 <img